 Here’s how to deep clean the fish tank.

-Start by transferring all the fish to a separate tank or holding-container.
+Start by transferring all the fish to a separate tank or holding container.
 A regular bucket will do.
 Then, proceed to remove all the aqua plants, decorations, and peripherals so that you’re left with an empty aquarium.

-Next, wet the non-scratch scrub sponge with tap water and use it to wipe down the interior and exterior surfaces of the fish tank.
+Next, wet the non-scratch scrub sponge (link to Amazon) with tap water and use it to wipe down the interior and exterior surfaces of the fish tank.
 This loosens the calcium and algae deposits.
 Again, you need to be gentle to avoid scratching the surface, particularly if your tank is made of acrylic.

 Take the same sponge and wet it with water once again.
-Then, add a tablespoon or two of salt on the sponge and repeat step 2 above.
+Then, add a tablespoon or two of salt to the sponge and repeat step 2 above.
 Focus your efforts on the areas that have stubborn stains to ensure you remove everything.

 Add more salt to the sponge if necessary.
 Leave the salted surfaces to sit for 3-5 minutes, but don’t let them dry out completely.